All Episodes

 It's a cover-up.

-Now before I ask my question, I want to get to this questionable.
+Before I ask my question, I want to get to this questionable.

-You didn't help me draft this thing, but if you want the words bad faith in there, let's put them right in.
+You didn't help me draft this thing, but if you want the words bad faith in there, let's put them right in because that's exactly what we have here.

-The whole record here makes me believe with regret that the president has acted in bad faith, both with regard to not revealing this program to the appropriate members of Congress, the full committees that were entitled to it, but more importantly, by making misleading statements throughout America suggesting that this program did not exist.
+The whole record here makes me believe with regret that the president has acted in bad faith, both with regard to not revealing this program to the appropriate members of Congress, the full committees that were entitled to it, but more importantly by making misleading statements throughout America suggesting that this program did not exist.

 All right.

-Next up, final bite in the segment.
+Next up, final bite in this segment.

 Yeah, I mean, I don't have to comment on this.

-Next up is associate director of the Center for National Security Law, Robert Turner, and here's his response.
+Next up is Associate Director of the Center for National Security Law, Robert Turner, and here's his response.

-In wartime, the idea that the president should sit back and say, Well, I have the power to do this, it can save American lives, but uh I don't want to offend certain members of Congress, so I'm not going to allow the National Security Agency to listen when bin Laden calls some uh U.S. person who might well be a Saudi national who's totally committed to Bin Laden's cause, who lives in this country, and he qualifies as an American under FISA.
+It can save American lives, but I don't want to offend certain members of Congress, so I'm not going to allow the National Security Agency to listen when bin Laden calls some U.S. person who might well be a Saudi national who's totally committed to bin Laden's cause, who lives in this country.

-We know we've got considerable evidence that FISA contributed to 911.
+We know, we've got considerable evidence that FISA contributed to 9-1-1.

 Masawi was a lone wolf.